milanglacier/yarepl.nvim/README.md

 Here are some examples of how to use this command:

-1. `REPLFocus` will try to focus on the REPL that the current buffer is attached to.
+1. `Yarepl focus` will try to focus on the REPL that the current buffer is attached to.
 If the current buffer isn't attached to any REPL, it will use REPL 1.

-2. `REPLFocus ipython` will try to focus on the closest REPL with the name `ipython` starting from id `1`.
+2. `Yarepl focus ipython` will try to focus on the closest REPL with the name `ipython` starting from id `1`.

-3. `3REPLFocus` will focus on REPL 3.
+3. `3Yarepl focus` will focus on REPL 3.

-4. `3REPLFocus ipython` will try to focus on the closest REPL with the name `ipython` starting from id `3`.
+4. `3Yarepl focus ipython` will try to focus on the closest REPL with the name `ipython` starting from id `3`.

-### REPLHide
+### Yarepl hide

 Hides REPL `i` or the REPL that the current buffer is attached to.

 If you provide an optional argument, the function will attempt to hide the closest REPL with the specified name.
 When no count is supplied, it will try to hide the REPL that the current buffer is attached to.
 If the current buffer isn't attached to any REPL, it will use REPL 1.
 If you add a count `i`, it will hide REPL `i`.

 Here are examples of how to use this command:

-1. `REPLHide` will try to hide the REPL that the current buffer is attached to.
+1. `Yarepl hide` will try to hide the REPL that the current buffer is attached to.
 If the current buffer isn't attached to any REPL, it will use REPL 1.

-2. `REPLHide ipython` will try to hide the closest REPL with the name `ipython` starting from id `1`.
+2. `Yarepl hide ipython` will try to hide the closest REPL with the name `ipython` starting from id `1`.

-3. `3REPLHide` will hide REPL 3.
+3. `3Yarepl hide` will hide REPL 3.

-4. `3REPLHide ipython` will try to hide the closest REPL with the name `ipython` starting from id `3`.
+4. `3Yarepl hide ipython` will try to hide the closest REPL with the name `ipython` starting from id `3`.

-### REPLHideOrFocus
+### Yarepl hide_or_focus

 Hides or focuses on REPL `i` or the REPL that the current buffer is attached to.

 If you provide an optional argument, the function will attempt to hide or focus on the closest REPL with the specified name.
 When no count is supplied, it will try to hide or focus on the REPL that the current buffer is attached to.
 If the current buffer isn't attached to any REPL, it will use REPL 1.
 If you add a count `i`, it will hide REPL `i`.

 Here are examples of how to use this command:

-1. `REPLHideOrFocus` will try to hide or focus on the REPL that the current buffer is attached to.
+1. `Yarepl hide_or_focus` will try to hide or focus on the REPL that the current buffer is attached to.
 If the current buffer isn't attached to any REPL, it will use REPL 1.

-2. `REPLHideOrFocus ipython` will try to hide or focus on the closest REPL with the name `ipython` starting from id `1`.
+2. `Yarepl hide_or_focus ipython` will try to hide or focus on the closest REPL with the name `ipython` starting from id `1`.

-3. `3REPLHideOrFocus` will hide or focus on REPL 3.
+3. `3Yarepl hide_or_focus` will hide or focus on REPL 3.

-4. `3REPLHideOrFocus ipython` will try to hide or focus on the closest REPL with the name `ipython` starting from id `3`.
+4. `3Yarepl hide_or_focus ipython` will try to hide or focus on the closest REPL with the name `ipython` starting from id `3`.

-### REPLClose
+### Yarepl close

 Closes REPL `i` or the REPL that the current buffer is attached to.

 If you provide an optional argument, the function will attempt to close the closest REPL with the specified name.
 If no count is supplied, it will try to close the REPL that the current buffer is attached to.
 If the current buffer isn't attached to any REPL, it will use REPL 1.
 If you add a count `i`, it will close REPL `i`.

 Here are examples of how to use this command:

-1. `REPLClose` will try to close the REPL that the current buffer is attached to.
+1. `Yarepl close` will try to close the REPL that the current buffer is attached to.
 If the current buffer isn't attached to any REPL, it will use REPL 1.

-2. `REPLClose ipython` will try to close the closest REPL with the name `ipython` and starting from id `1`.
+2. `Yarepl close ipython` will try to close the closest REPL with the name `ipython` and starting from id `1`.

-3. `3REPLClose` will close REPL 3.
+3. `3Yarepl close` will close REPL 3.

-4. `3REPLClose ipython` will try to close the closest REPL with the name `ipython` starting from id `3`.
+4. `3Yarepl close ipython` will try to close the closest REPL with the name `ipython` starting from id `3`.

-### REPLSwap
+### Yarepl swap

 Swaps two REPLs.
 If no REPL ID is provided, you'll be prompted to select both REPLs.
 If you provide one REPL ID, you'll be prompted to select the second REPL.

-### REPLSendVisual
+### Yarepl send_visual

 Sends the visual range to REPL `i` or the REPL that the current buffer is attached to.